 We hope you will find it easy to navigate around the site using the links above.
 Details of the current Eynsham Scout Group, Friends of Eynsham Scouts and the annual Eynsham Scouting Reunion can be found by clicking the links above.
 We have divided the archive into decades with general or undated information to begin and then details of each year in it where known.
 Every effort has been made to check the accuracy of the information where possible, but memories fade with time and it's inevitable that some inaccuracies may occur.
 If you spot any, please let us know so we can collaborate it and update our records.

-Our website is regularly being updated with lots of material in the archives still to be put on, and more coming in every month.
+Our website is being updated as often as possible with some material stored in the archives to be sorted and digitised.
 So check back regularly and see what's new.
-There's a bit of a back log getting items on to the site so if you can send it by email or disc, we'd really appreciate your assistance.
+There are boxes of archives still to sort through and more coming in all the time, so if you can add to it by email, disc, memory stick or card, we'd really appreciate your assistance.
 But don't let that put you off, we'd love to borrow your Eynsham Scouting memorabilia, so get in touch if you can add to the archive.
+If you are able to help transcribe old documents or copy documents and pictures, we'd love to have your assistance to increase the information on this site.

 Thanks go to all those who have supported the archive and donated items for us to share on this website including....